B.C. Woman Killed in Blaine, WA Head-On Collision

 Head-on collisions happen when two cars driving in opposite directions crash into each other; they are a particularly deadly type of car accident.
 In 2005, two percent of car accidents were classified as head-on car accidents but they accounted for 10.1 percent of U.S. fatal crashes that year.
 To reduce the risk of deadly head-on collisions, city planners often install median cable or concrete barriers between traffic lanes.

-What is the cause of head-on collisions?
+What causes head-on collisions?

 The cause of head-on collisions varies from a simple mistake by a driver unfamiliar with an area to distracted driving and mechanical failure.